Basic Tools for the Newbie

 you will own.
 For your first drill I'd recommend a

-with a NiCad battery it will probably need to be replaced every couple or three
+you get one with a NiCad battery it will be heavier and the battery will probably need to be replaced every couple or three

 years and the batteries are almost as expensive as the drills.
 Keyless chucks are convenient but, they tend to slip